 Why it's important

 The damage caused by plant pests poses a major threat to global food security and the environment.
-The Food and Agricultural Organization (FAO) estimates that plant diseases annually cost the global economy over $220 billion, and damage due to invasive insects at least $70 billion.1 Climate change and the increase in global travel and trade have intensified the dispersal of plant pests to new agricultural and forestry ecosystems, which has further exacerbated the problem.
+The Food and Agricultural Organization (FAO) estimates that plant diseases annually cost the global economy over $220 billion, and damage due to invasive insects at least $70 billion.1

 What’s the solution?

-As the leading developer and supplier of authenticated biological materials, ATCC provides the scientific community with access to an expansive collection of credible materials needed to support biocontrol research applications.
+As the leading developer and supplier of authenticated biological materials, ATCC provides the scientific community with access to an expansive collection of credible materials that support biocontrol research applications.
 Our diverse collection of fungi encompasses over 400 strains with potential biocontrol ability and ATCC offers opportunities for commercial use licensing.

 • Entomophagous biocontrol agents – kill harmful insects and mites